-Natural Resource Damage Assessment (NRDA) is the process of establishing a suitable monetary value for fish, invertebrate, wildlife and habitat injuries resulting from a defined environmental insult.
+Natural Resource Damage Assessment (NRDA) is the process of establishing an appropriate restoration for fish, invertebrate, wildlife and habitat injuries resulting from a defined environmental insult.
 The California Department of Fish and Game is designated as the Trustee Agency for wildlife resources for the State of California.
 In addition, it is designated as the Lead Agency for marine oil spill response.
 Assessing injury is an arduous task under the best of circumstances.
 A satisfactory outcome is one that has reasonably defined the full range of impacts, has arrived at a monetary compensation value that fairly reimburses the citizens of California for the loss of resource value, and identifies a mechanism for restoring the injury to a suitable state or condition.

 With the application of dispersant to an oil spill, some portion of that floating oil mass will be transferred to the water column.
 The purpose of this Monitoring Plan is to determine the distribution of dispersed oil, the concentration of oil in the water column, and the adverse impact on the aquatic resources of the affected water body.
-In its capacity as trustee agency, the Department of Fish and Game will endeavor to establish the extent of environmental injury, determine the monetary value of that injury, and propose strategies for restoring the injury.
+In its capacity as trustee agency, the Department of Fish and Game will endeavor to establish the extent of environmental injury, determine restoration required to compensate for that injury.